Connor56/bare-bones-collector/README.md

 # Bare-Bones

-The bare-bones Chrome Extension set-up.
-A solid, simple foundation to build and learn from.
+The bare-bones data collection Chrome extension setup.
+A simple interface for collecting, storing, and downloading html elements from any page.

 # Features